Adaptavist-Bitbucket-Mirror/.github/profile/README.md

 This virtual organization contains mirrored repositories from [Adaptavist's Bitbucket](https://bitbucket.org/Adaptavist/).
 It is not affiliated with Adapavist.

-Mirroring simplifies tracking Adaptavist's changes.
+Mirroring simplifies tracking changes made by Adaptavist.
+Especially increasing version of the `scriptrunner-parent-pom` for new versions of the [ScriptRunner Plugin](https://marketplace.atlassian.com/apps/6820/scriptrunner-for-jira?hosting=datacenter&tab=versions).

 The mirrored repositories allow:
 - GitHub forking.
 - Using GitHub Actions.
 - Getting daily updates.